 The Research Program is divided into three Research Areas, each of which is comprised of three Thrusts.
 This structure matches the vision as it represents the three interdependent steps in the development of scalable digital 3D Additive Manufacturing.

 Research Area Molecular Materials (A) focuses on designing novel molecular “inks” and “resists”, thereby providing the basic building blocks.
 Research Area Technologies (B) is concerned with advancing the technology of 3D Additive Manufacturing in terms of spatial resolution, speed, scalability, and multi-material printing.
 The joint advances of Research Areas A and B will create a “technology push”.
-Building on this “push”, Research Area Applications (C) explores possibility of novel applications in materials and life sciences.
+Building on this “push”, Research Area Applications (C) explores the possibility of novel applications in materials and life sciences.